weinxu/Hello_World/README.md

 # Hello_World
 How are you doing today?
-Fun Fact: **I never skip this class once**

 # This is my first github work for BAIS prep class
-I assume I will have 150 after this homework.
+I assume I already had 150 before this homework.
 Who knows?
-I should've play some video game instead of typing.
+Just for safe.
+I should've play some video game instead of typing here
+Fun Fact: **I never skip this class once**

 # How to be a reseller
 This is real.
 Follow instagram of all the street brand and their drop